carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Note that unsigned integer remainder and signed integer remainder are distinct operations; for signed integer remainder, use '``srem``'.

-Taking the remainder of a division by zero leads to undefined behavior.
+Taking the remainder of a division by zero is undefined behavior.
+For vectors, if any element of the divisor is zero, the operation has undefined behavior.

 Example:
 """"""""